All first-year business majors and pre-business students.

 For in-state students, as long as you do not exceed 18 credits, you will not pay extra in tuition, as cost remains the same for taking 12-18 credits.
 For out-of-state students, the cost of tuition is the same regardless of credit hours taken.
 For more information on tuition, please visit the Bursar’s Office webpage.

-- International flights to and from the country of destination
+- Round-trip group flight to and from the country of destination

 - Domestic transportation within the country